Understanding and Improving Transfer Learning of Deep Models via Neural Collapse: Parameter Efficient Fine-tuning via on Downstream Tasks

-\item \textbf{Skip connection layer (SCL) fine-tuning (FT).} Based on the Layer FT approach, we can further enhance the method by introducing a skip connection from the fine-tuned layer to the penultimate layer; see \Cref{fig:illustration_scl} (right) for an illustration.
-Then, we can use the combined features\footnote{If the dimensions of the features differ, we can do zero-padding of the lower dimensional feature to compensate for the dimensional difference, which is typical for ResNet architectures.} (i.e., addition of two outputs) of these two layers as the new feature for training the linear classifier and fine-tuning the selected layer.
-Similar to Layer FT, although fine-tuning the layer closer to the final layer usually leads to more collapsed features of the penultimate and the better transfer accuracy(see \Cref{fig:skip_connect_1}), fine-tuning one of the middle layers is sufficient to yield satisfactory results.
-The proposed SCL FT method allows the network to fine-tune the selected layer more effectively by explicitly passing the data's information from the intermediate layer to the classifier, without losing information through the cascade of intermediate layers.
-Furthermore, the approach takes advantage of the depth of the deep models, making sure the more distilled features from the penultimate layer can also be passed to the linear classifier.
-According to \Cref{tab:final_results_refined}, SCL FT outperforms Layer FT and achieves comparable or better results than full model FT on various datasets for both ResNet and ViT network architectures.
+\item \textbf{Improving feature collapse via skip connections.} As illustrated in \Cref{fig:illustration_scl}, building on the Layer FT, we introduce a second key component to further the collapse of last-layer feature by adding a skip connection from the key fine-tuned layer to the last layer.
+We then use the combined features (i.e., the sum of the two outputs) from these layers as the new feature for training the linear classifier and fine-tuning the selected layer.
+If the dimensions of the features differ (e.g., in CNN-based models), we zero-pad the lower-dimensional feature to match the dimension difference.
+Our proposed SCL FT method enables more effective fine-tuning of the selected layer by directly passing the data's information from the intermediate layer to the classifier, without losing information through other intermediate layers.
+Moreover, this approach leverages the depth of deep models, ensuring that the more refined features from the penultimate layer are also passed to the linear classifier.
+As demonstrated on ResNet in \Cref{fig:skip_connect_1}, SCL FT leads to the most collapsed feature in the last-layer other than full model fine-tuning, and better performance compared with Layer FT.
+We also observe a similar phenomenon in the case of ViT, for which we postpone to Appendix \ref{app:extra_results}. \end{itemize}